 Throughout this process we answer a lot of questions, and nothing beats being able to provide confident answers which play part and parcel in our customers decision, as it all culminates into the dream development you desire.

 As well as different designs to choose from, there are also different flush mechanisms available when purchasing a toilet.
 One of our most frequently asked questions is: “how will a dual flush toilet benefit me?”

-The dual flush mechanism is commonly one button divided in two, the larger of the two for a big flush and the smaller for a little flush that gives a basic rinse of the pan.
+The most common dual flush mechanism features of one button divided into two, with the larger producing a standard long flush and the smaller for a quick flush, using less water.

 With the ever growing popularity of the dual flush toilet, the range on offer has increased over the years and the collection available at Bathroom City is no different.

 With such a huge range of dual flush toilets on offer, it would be impossible to note each and every one, but rest assured the addition of a dual flush toilet to your new installation will not only provide sleek style with the recessed button in the cistern but also a functional and economical solution to the standard flush.